 But above all else, put college admission tests into perspective.
 Don’t blow them off, but don’t expect them to change your world either.
 “Do the best you can do,” says Reider.
 “Take a couple of Subject Tests, do the essay.
 Forget the score choice and just send all your scores.”

-Still looking for the college to send those test scores to?
-Try our super easy, super fast college search tool.
+Still looking for schools to send those test scores to?
+Try our super easy, super fast College Search tool.